DataDog/integrations-core/ecs_fargate/README.md

 ### Installation

 The ECS Fargate check is packaged with the Agent, so simply [run the Agent][1] with your containers.
+Additional details are available in our [AWS Fargate guide](https://docs.datadoghq.com/integrations/ecs_fargate/).

 ### Configuration

 1. Edit the `ecs_fargate.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your ECS Fargate performance data.
     See the [sample ecs_fargate.d/conf.yaml][6] for all available configuration options.

 2. [Restart the Agent][5]